Effects of quenching protocols based on parametric oscillators

-We do not present figures for this case.
-We found curves for $\Delta_{UP}$ that resemble those of Fig. \ref{figura UP caso 1}.a) of Case 1, but with a marginal indication of an underlying fluctuation mechanism before the final fast growth.
+We do not present figures for Case 4, for which we found curves for $\Delta_{UP}$ that resemble those of Fig. \ref{figura UP caso 1}.a) of Case 1 but with a marginal indication of an underlying fluctuation mechanism before the final fast growth.